Learn to Use the Sword of the Samurai in our 10-Week Beginners Course Starting Monday April 27th 2026!

 Dublin 12

 The Beginners Course requires no prior preparation, but we encourage you to read our Iaido beginners manual in advance of your first class, well send that on to you in PDF upon registration.
-Please be aware that while this course is directed at beginners, Iaido is still physical activity, and therefore you should inform yourself of the risks involved (particularly if you have any existing medical conditions).
+Please be aware that while this course is directed at beginners, Iaido is still a physical activity, and therefore you should inform yourself of the risks involved (particularly if you have any existing medical conditions).

 Dublin Kendo Kobukai will provide you with all the equipment needed for the Beginners Course, and we recommend that you attend practice in comfortable sports clothing.
 There are changing facilities at all of our training locations.